User name:

 Just a quick pint, then I'm off left this review about The Barrel Vault (JD Wetherspoon)

 Considering where it is, this is a fairly reliable place for a pint, with enough staff behind the bar and the tables being promptly cleared.
 Wetherspoon has done a reasonable job of decorating an unpromising space in the shopping area under the Southeastern platforms, and the natural light from the windows along the road frontage certainly helps.
 There is also a row of high pavement tables along this edge to supplement the interior furniture.
-As on previous visits, there was a pretty good selection of real ales available from the two banks of six handpumps, including a couple of Twickenham beers: Naked Ladies and Autumn Red (expensive for the chain, if not part of a meal deal, at £3.69, but excellent).
+There was a full selection of cask ales available from the two banks of six handpumps on this visit, including beers from mostly smaller independent breweries - such as my Urban Dusk from Redemption (much more expensive at £4.97 than the £3.69 I paid for a guest 18 months ago) and a pair from Three Acre in Sussex - in addition to the usual Greene King IPA, Doom Bar and Abbot.

 Please Note: This review is over a year old.